|

 So now you know the pathetic story of how a massive crater

-two miles in diameter and over a
+two miles in diameter and a

 mile wide managed to hide in plain sight from Rick for over two